What is Dependency Injection?

 Rule #1: Let It Be Passed to You

-The most important rule is: all data that functions or classes need must be passed to them.
+The most important rule is: all the data that functions or classes require must be provided to them.

-Instead of inventing hidden ways for them to access the data themselves, simply pass the parameters.
-You will save time that would be spent inventing hidden paths that certainly won't improve your code.
+Instead of inventing hidden ways for them to obtain the data, simply provide the parameters.
+You will save time spent inventing hidden pathways that definitely won't improve your code.

-If you always and everywhere follow this rule, you are on your way to code without hidden dependencies.
-To code that is understandable not only to the author but also to anyone who reads it afterward.
-Where everything is understandable from the signatures of functions and classes, and there is no need to search for hidden secrets in the implementation.
+If you always follow this rule everywhere, you are on the path towards code without hidden dependencies.
+Towards code that is understandable not only to the author but also to anyone who reads it later.
+Where everything is understandable from the signatures of functions and classes, and there's no need to search for hidden details in the implementation.

-This technique is professionally called dependency injection.
-And those data are called dependencies.
-It's just ordinary parameter passing, nothing more.
+This technique is professionally called Dependency Injection.
+And the data are called dependencies.
+It's just plain parameter passing, nothing more.

-Please do not confuse dependency injection, which is a design pattern, with a “dependency injection container”, which is a tool, something diametrically different.
-We will deal with containers later.
+Please do not confuse Dependency Injection, which is a design pattern, with a “Dependency Injection container,” which is a tool, something fundamentally different.
+We will discuss containers later.

 From Functions to Classes

-And how are classes related?
-A class is a more complex unit than a simple function, but rule #1 applies entirely here as well.
+And how does this apply to classes?
+A class is a more complex entity than a simple function, but Rule #1 applies fully here as well.
 There are just more ways to pass arguments.
-For example, quite similar to the case of a function:
+For example, quite similarly to the function case:

 class Math